Duels (band): Career

-Duels formed from the ashes of band SammyUSA.
+Duels had its roots in the band SammyUSA.
 Their early demos received welcome attention from UK radio DJs such as Zane Lowe and Steve Lamacq.
 Their first limited edition single "Potential Futures" was released on the Transgressive Records label on 18 July 2005.
 The song featured on the Fifa 2006 soundtrack.

 In May 2005, they signed to Nude Records.
 Their second single, "Pressure On You", was released on 7 November 2005.
 Third single, "Animal" was released on Monday 10 April 2006.
 Duels' debut album, "The Bright Lights And What I Should Have Learned" was released in July 2006.
 It received a positive review in the New Musical Express (NME), garnering an 8/10 review score, Clash magazine, Time Out and was named Album of the Week in The Sunday Times, The Guardian and on XFM.

 The band released two further EP's in 2006, "The Slow Build EP" and the "Once In The Night EP".

 Throughout 2006, the band played radio sessions for BBC Radio 2 DJ Janice Long, 6Music's Marc Riley and Tom Robinson and appeared on The Album Chart Show.

 On 5 March 2007, the band announced via the blog on their Myspace page that they and their record label, Nude Records, had parted ways.

 Duels announced via their website on 13 September 2007 that their second album would be entitled The Barbarians Move In.
 The album was exclusively digitally released via their official website from 14 February 2008, followed by a physical release on 28 April on This Is Fake DIY Records.
 A vinyl single version of "Regeneration" preceded the physical album.
 The album has received widespread critical acclaim and positive reviews: